GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 #### Awaiting complex values

 But this example still limits you only to numbers.
-What if you want to implement our original example, where we tried to get a user's name from a file as a string?
+What if you want to implement the original example, where I tried to get a user's name from a file as a string?
 Well, you can do that too!

 Emscripten provides a feature called [Embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) that allows